phsiao/idxdo/README.md

 validity.

-`idxdo` is a CLI tool that aims to reduce the complexity of interacting with IDX records, and provides an independent way to verify and validate records published. `idxdo` does not depend on any code or library from `IDX` or `Ceramic` projects.
+`idxdo` is a CLI tool that aims to reduce the complexity of interacting with IDX records, and provides an independent way to verify and validate published records. `idxdo` does not depend on any code or library from `IDX` or `Ceramic` projects.

 ## Installation